 Definition

-Stacking sats is a Bitcoin community phrase describing the steady accumulation of satoshis, the smallest divisible unit of bitcoin.
-One satoshi, or "sat," equals 0.00000001 BTC, one hundred-millionth of a whole bitcoin.
-The phrase reframes accumulation around the base unit rather than the whole-coin price, so even small amounts count as meaningful progress.
+Stacking sats is the Bitcoin community's phrase for the steady, incremental accumulation of satoshis, the smallest divisible unit of bitcoin.
+One satoshi, or "sat," equals 0.00000001 BTC — one hundred-millionth of a whole coin.
+The phrase deliberately reframes accumulation around the base unit rather than the whole-coin price, so even small amounts count as meaningful progress.
+Nobody needs a whole bitcoin; everyone can stack sats.

 Where the phrase comes from